Multiplicity dependence of thermal parameters in pp collisions at $\sqrt{s}=7$ TeV from statistical hadronization fits: Statistical Hadronization Model and Thermal-FIST Framework

 \section{Statistical Hadronization Model and Thermal-FIST Framework}

-The statistical hadronization model (SHM) provides a successful theoretical framework for describing hadron production in high-energy collisions in terms of a hadron resonance gas in approximate thermal and chemical equilibrium~\cite{Andronic2018,BraunMunzinger2004}.
-Within this approach, the abundances of hadron species are determined at the stage of chemical freeze-out, where inelastic interactions cease and particle yields become fixed.
-The system is characterized by a small set of thermodynamic parameters, most notably the temperature $T$, the chemical potentials associated with conserved charges, and an effective volume $V$.
+The statistical hadronization model (SHM) provides a successful framework for describing hadron production in high-energy collisions in terms of a hadron resonance gas in approximate thermal and chemical equilibrium~\cite{Andronic2018,Andronic2011,Cleymans1998,BraunMunzinger2004}.
+In this approach, the abundances of hadron species are fixed at chemical freeze-out and are characterized by a small set of thermodynamic parameters, most notably the temperature $T$, the chemical potentials associated with conserved charges, and an effective volume $V$.
+In the grand-canonical ensemble, the primary yield of a hadron species $i$ is given by